top of page

 WHY DID YOUR GREAT-GRANDPARENTS AND MINE HAVE TO LEAVE THEIR COUNTRY?

-The S.S.
-Ilford brought more than 1,000 Koreans
+he S.S.
+Ilford brought more than 1,000 Koreans to Mexico on April 4, 1905

-On April 4, 1905, 1,033 Koreans (702 men, 135 women, 196 children) left Chemulpo harbor (present day Incheon) via the British merchant ship Ilford.
+1,033 Koreans (702 men, 135 women, 196 children) left Chemulpo harbor (present day Incheon) via the British merchant ship Ilford.
 The ship arrived at the port of Salina Cruz in southern Mexico on 15 May, 1905.
 Of 1033 Koreans who had sailed from Incheon, 1031 made it to Mexico, two boys had died during the journey.

 Korean workers at a Mexican hacienda.